Search

 Additional Resources

-These are detailed maps of U.S. cities and towns in the 19th and 20th centuries.
-Then can be helpful to track ownership of buildings from one year to the next, and also when lots were developed into buildings and houses.
+Detailed maps of U.S. cities and towns in the 19th and 20th centuries.
+These maps are helpful to track ownership of buildings from one year to the next, and also when lots were developed into buildings and houses.

 Trace the owner of a property using census records.
 Keep in mind that the 1890 census was destroyed in a fire and does not exist.